 It seems simple enough, but the same thing happens in branding campaigns.
 Creating a Brand Lift strategy won’t be effective in your overal branding strategy if you don’t measure it with the right metrics.

 That’s why, instead of focusing on basic engagement metrics such as reach, comments or likes, a Brand Lift strategy should include metrics related to consumer perception, behavior and brand recognition.

-With the increasing creation of new businesses and, therefore, brands, this is more important than ever.
-As we explained in our last article, competition is increasing, so having a branding strategy in place, as well as measuring its results correctly, is crucial for any business.
-For this reason, having a Brand Lift strategy will allow marketers to adjust their branding strategy and, ultimately, provide value to consumers.
+This is more important than ever as more brands (more competition, more messaging “noise”) are created.
+Having a branding strategy in place, as well as measuring its results correctly, is crucial for any business.
+A Brand Lift strategy will allow marketers to adjust their branding strategy and, ultimately, provide greater value to consumers.

 Measuring your Brand Lift strategy

-Brand Lift has a specific method to measure the results of its campaign: direct feedback from consumers in a real-world setting.
+Brand Lift has a specific method to measure the results of a campaign: direct feedback from consumers in a real-world setting.

 The process consists of four steps:

 - Creating a new ad for your new brand, product or service.

 - Generating a series of questions to create a survey that will be presented to your target audience based on different metrics related to your main Brand Lift goal.
-Some of these metrics can be:
+Some of these metrics could be: